Insights from previous flood events

 Our thoughts are with all those who have been impacted by recent flood waters.
 Being in the middle of such devastation can be confronting and challenging.

-With this in mind, a few of our colleagues wanted to share some learnings they gained while assisting communities recovering from floods in north west Queensland during 2019.
+With this in mind, a few of our colleagues wanted to share some insights they gained while assisting communities recovering from floods in north west Queensland during 2019.

 Take date-stamped photos

-Taking photos is important to act as evidence to support insurance claims and future grant applications.
+Taking photos is important to support insurance claims and future grant applications.
 Be sure to capture damage to:

 • infrastructure (fences, roads, bores, tanks, toughs, etc)